Dani-24/Project-RPG/docs/index.md

 - F9 - Show / Hide Colliders
 - F10 - GOD mode: Fly-around mode, infinite stats.

+## License
+This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
+Check [LICENSE](https://github.com/Dani-24/RPG/blob/main/LICENSE) for further details.

 ## Additional Comments
 This game has been done thanks to [SDL](https://www.libsdl.org/index.php) and [Tiled](https://www.mapeditor.org)